dariahervieux/dariahervieux.github.io/_posts/2019-03-31-OIDC-overview.md

 ## Overview

+Have you heard of OAuth 2.0?
+Not yet?
+Aouch!
+This article assumes that you are already familiar with the basics of OAuth 2.0.
+To get more information about OAuth 2.0, you can check out [OAuth 2 Simplified article](https://aaronparecki.com/oauth-2-simplified/) by Aaron Parecki.

 OpenID Connect 1.0 (OIDC) is a simple identity layer on top of the OAuth 2.0 [RFC6749](https://tools.ietf.org/html/rfc6749) protocol.

 OIDC specification consists of several parts, some of them are optional.
 In this article we will focus only of the mandatory parts: